Service Definitions

 }

-In the setup, you can also call static methods or methods of other services.
-If you need to pass the current service as an argument, use @self:
+However, in the setup, you can also invoke static methods or methods of other services.
+If you need to pass the current service itself as an argument, refer to it using @self:

 services: